Kai Winding (album)

-Kai Winding is an eponymous album by jazz trombonist and arranger Kai Winding recorded in 1963 for the Verve label.
+Kai Winding is an album by jazz trombonist and arranger Kai Winding recorded in 1963 for the Verve label.

 Reception

 The Allmusic review by Tony Wilds observed "Released between the classic More (Mondo Cane) albums, the eponymous Kai Winding serves up more mod trombone with ondioline and "water sound" guitar on some tracks. ...Unfortunately, there is no central theme and most of the tunes, brief as they are, rank as filler".